chrisly42/cajon-plugin/README.md

     to: assertThat(opt).isPresent();
   ```

+  AssertJ for Guava needs to be available in the classpath.

+## Development notice

+Cajon is written in Kotlin 1.3.

+Cajon is probably the only plugin that uses JUnit 5 Jupiter for unit testing so far (or at least the only one that I'm aware of ;) ).
+The IntelliJ framework actually uses the JUnit 3 TestCase for plugin testing and I took me quite a while to make it work with JUnit 5.
+Feel free to use the code (in package de.platon42.intellij.jupiter) for your projects (with attribution).

+## TODO
+- AssertThatNegatedBooleanExpression
+- AssertThatInstanceOf
 - Referencing string properties inside extracting()
 - Extraction with property names to lambda with Java 8
   ```